-The system restoration guidelines provide a basis for a common framework for system restoration plans of the Transmission Owners, AEP, ITCI, and PJM.
+The system restoration guidelines provide a basis for a common framework for system restoration plans of the Transmission Owners, AEP, U.S. Department of Energy Facility at Portsmouth|TCI, and PJM.
 It is recognized that individual system restoration plans are based on the concepts: